aswnrhdev/ReactToDo/README.md

 1. Clone this repository to your local machine
 2. Install the necessary dependencies using npm or yarn
 3. Start the development server to preview the application locally
-4. Explore the features and start managing your tasks efficiently